How to Find the Best SaaS Billing Platform: A Complete Guide

 When you’re in charge of processing payments, there are several KPIs you need to keep track of in real-time to identify areas that may require optimization.
 This means you need a SaaS billing platform capable of tracking a range of important metrics, including:

 Monthly Recurring Revenue (MRR).
 Monthly Recurring Revenue is a measure of what revenue a SaaS company expects to receive every month from offering payment processing as a service.
-MRR is essential to help you project earnings, as a decline in recurring revenue could indicate you’re experiencing an increase in customer churn or downgrades in subscriptions.
+MRR is essential to help you project earnings, as a decline in recurring payments could indicate you’re experiencing an increase in customer churn or downgrades in subscriptions.

 Attachment Rate.
 This is what proportion of your total customers have signed up for your payment processing service.
 This is a useful measure of how many customers are utilizing payments in addition to your other offerings, and how successful your sales and marketing efforts are at attracting new subscribers.
 If your attachment rate has plateaued, this could be an indication that you need to spotlight payment processing more heavily on your channels.